 Wednesday, October 8, 2013

-As I stood in front of a restaurant in midtown in the the heart of Times Square and the theater district, I watched the crowds go by.
-Tourists from all parts of the world, folks in town for business squeezing in dinner before a broadway show, and locals cutting through on their way home or to the train or subway.
+As I stood in front of a restaurant in midtown in the heart of Times Square and the theater district, I watched the crowds.
+Tourists from all parts of the world, folks in town for business squeezing in dinner before a Broadway show, and locals cutting through on their way home or to the train or subway.

 I saw neither of them as I glanced east on 43rd street.
-But I did see a man in silver blazer and grey slacks walking with an entourage headed my way.
-When you grow up here you just note things that seem a little different and let it digest in your brain to then categorize it as good, potential danger, just plain weird.
-Hmm a little odd I thought, silver blazer…
+But I did see a man in a silver blazer, and grey slacks walking with an entourage headed my way.
+When you grow up here, you just note things that seem a little different and let it digest in your brain to then categorize it as well, potential danger, just plain weird.
+Hmm, a little odd I thought, silver blazer…

-But as the image filtered through my brain it began to register as familiar and I looked again.
+But as the image filtered through my brain it began to register as familiar, and I looked again.
 The man, about 60, was struggling to walk a bit from what appeared to be an injury of some kind.
 But I knew the curly hair and the cherub face was none other than Richard Simmons.
-If you don’t know 80s exercise of Sweating to the Oldies fame or even as a guest on the Howard Stern show then take a look here.
+If you don’t know Richard from his popular 1980s exercise program, Sweating to the Oldies, or as a guest on the Howard Stern show then stop reading and Google him.

-As Richard walked closer toward me and my brain registered who he was i couldn’t help myself but to smile and say hello.
-He stopped to and said in his most enthusiastic Richard Simmons voice, ” You are beautiful!”
-To which I replied, Oh you are so sweet thank you! .
+As Richard walked closer toward me and my brain registered who he was I couldn’t help myself but to smile and say hello.
+He stopped too and said in his most enthusiastic Richard Simmons voice, ” You are beautiful!”
+To which I replied, Oh you are so sweet to thank you!
 Richard smiled and continued on his way.
-Got a few steps, stopped beyond me and a turned around and said , “You are so beautiful, inside and out!”
+Got a few steps, stopped beyond me and a turned around and said, “You are so beautiful, inside and out!”

-Now at my age, fighting the good fight to keep it all together in the looks department, I will gladly take kind word any day of the week but what really struck me was that the comment, the second comment, was so consistent with the Richard Simmons personal brand he has built over all these years.
+Now at my age, fighting the good fight to keep it all together in the looks department, I will gladly take a kind word any day of the week.
+But what struck me was that the comment, the second comment, was so consistent with the Richard Simmons personal brand he has built over all these years.
 A man known for trying to make people, in particular women, feel good about their bodies no matter what shape they are in and giving them hope and a kind word.